Ridge Racer: Reception

 The original Ridge Racer was very well received by critics for its 3D graphics, audio, and the drifting mechanics.
 It also received an admirable port to the PlayStation, where it became one of the best selling titles in the console's early lifetime.
 It is also considered as playing a part in giving Sony's system an edge over rival Sega's Saturn during 1994–1995.

 Its sequels during the 1990s were also highly successful, in particular Ridge Racer Type 4, often considered the series' best.
 Its sequel Ridge Racer V received more mediocre reviews, but the subsequent PSP title achieved very high praise.
 The series' 'idol' mascot Reiko Nagase, who has appeared in most games since 1996's Rage Racer, has often been rated among the most recognizable female characters in video games.

 In 1999, Next Generation listed the Ridge Racer series as number 11 on their "Top 50 Games of All Time", commenting that "there are certainly better car simulations, but when it comes to fun, Ridge Racer, the game that helped make PlayStation cool, is the one we come back to".

-2006's Ridge Racer 7 is considered to have been the series' peak before declining in popularity - the Vita title was negatively received for various reasons, whilst the latest console game, Ridge Racer Unbounded, was marked with a departure from the drifting style and mechanics of what the series is known for, experimenting with a more destructive style similar to the Burnout series, although Ridge Racer 3D, a launch title for the 3DS, was better received compared to Vita and Unbounded.
-The game was never as popular as its previous main titles and never had a Japanese release either.
+The 2011 Vita title was negatively received for various reasons, whilst the latest console game, Ridge Racer Unbounded, was marked with a departure from the drifting style and mechanics of what the series is known for, experimenting with a more destructive style similar to the Burnout series, although Ridge Racer 3D, a launch title for the 3DS, was better received compared to Vita and Unbounded.